 Below: Persepolis by Marjane Satrapi.
 Note: the clever way the author separates the main character from the panel on the right to the panel on the left.
 The author also notes that we won’t be able to recognize her although all characters look the same.
 At-this-time in the novel everything is orderly, at peace-hence the straight lines and perfect panels, gutters, frames, etc. Also note that the panel on the left would be considered the foreground-it is closest to the reader because it is slightly larger than the other images.

 Characteristics of Graphic Novels: Midground

 Allows centering of image by using a natural resting place for the reader’s vision.
 The artist deliberately decides to place the image where a viewer would be most likely to look first.
 Placing an image off-center or near the top or bottom can be used to create visual tension but using the midground permits the artist to create a more readily accepted image.

-Below-“American Born Chinese” by Gene Luan Yang: Note- the hand is placed at the top, slightly off-centered to the right.
+Below-“American Born Chinese” (Full lesson on Teachers Pay Teachers) by Gene Luan Yang: Note- the hand is placed at the top, slightly off-centered to the right.
 The coloring is also brighter in lighter tones than the rest of the images on the page.
 In the novel there is an emphasis of power by the wizard to the monkey, which is noted on the face of the monkey.

 Provides additional, sub-textual information for the reader.
 For example the way characters may be described by how they look in the background.
 A class-clown wearing a hat sideways, a unique character holding a dummy, etc.